Malcewicz/loading-animation/README.md

-# loading animation
+# Loading animation

-I've created a simple CSS loading animation.
+I've created a simple, light CSS loading animation.

 Feel free to modify it and use it for whatever you want :)